 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water source(s):
+Our water source(s): Ground water from 4 wells Drawing from the Gila Bend Basin

 Consecutive Connection Sources